-The conference will also launch the second cohort of the Mid-Atlantic region’s Emerging Leaders Program.
-This year-long program begins with a pre-conference workshop at the 2013 conference, a year-long collaborative cohort project, and a culminating presentation at the 2014 Mid-Atlantic conference.
-These activities provide participants’ with the opportunity to collaboratively explore the theory and practice of continuing education leadership with peers from across the Mid-Atlantic region.
+The conference will also launch the sixth cohort of the Mid-Atlantic region’s Emerging Leaders Program.
+This year-long program begins with a pre-conference workshop at the 2017 conference, continues with a year-long collaborative cohort project, and culminates with a presentation at the 2018 Mid-Atlantic conference.
+These activities provide participants with the opportunity to collaboratively explore the theory and practice of professional, continuing, and online education leadership with peers from across the Mid-Atlantic region.
 The program is designed to prepare the next generation of the region’s leaders to be revolutionary professionals and educators.
 Interested in joining or learning more about the Emerging Leaders Program?
 Contact Nicole Westrick at firstname.lastname@example.org or Ana-Rita Mayol at email@example.com.